Browse by . . .

 Galleries Cited

-Open: Tuesday through Saturday afternoons, at least in Chelsea and on the Upper East Side.
-Others may open Thursday through Sunday, and many galleries close weekends during the summer.
-You might find helpful wagmag for Brooklyn.
+Open: Tuesday through Saturday afternoons, at least in Chelsea and uptown.
+Others may open Wednesday or Thursday through Sunday, and many galleries close weekends during the summer.
+You might find helpful wagmag for Brooklyn and the SeeSaw phone app.

 Among the hundreds of galleries in New York City alone, I can hope to maintain a list only of those cited in reviews, with past addresses when older reviews pertain to those spaces: